scuzzydude/asimov/asimov.md

 Scoot may be implemented as a trust.
 The beneficiary of the trust is the public domain.
 The trustee is elected by the holders of proportional responsibility as specified by the scoot-chain, known collectively as the scootage.

 It would be preferable to require all Scoot be formed as a trust or similar legal entity.
 The cost of establishing a trust in the U.S. is about \$2000 and that expense could be a way to prevent novelty scooting.
-One of the goals of The Foundation is global wealth equalization, and for that to work, we need to people in every country to be able to form Scoot without hardship.
+One of the goals of The Foundation is global wealth equalization, and for that to work, we need for people in every country to be able to form Scoot without hardship.
 We must allow individuals to manage Scoot directly, like a sole proprietorship, without the formality of a legal entity.

 For compliance and conformity, The Foundation should support efforts to establish "Scoot" via legislation as a low-cost legal entity in all countries where The Foundation is welcome.
 This should be a long-term effort and is not needed to launch the protocol.
 In this effort, the Foundation should provide written legal justifications, and expert testimony, but no funding.
 The Foundation may not use asimov, held scoot, cash or any form of property or service to influence local political leaders, office seekers or government officials.